Catalin-Feier26/CPUSim/README.md

 ## Features
 - **Pipeline Visualization**: Displays the instruction flow through the stages (IF, ID, EX, MEM, WB).
 - **Interactive Controls**: Start, Stop, and Next buttons to control the simulation manually or automatically.
-- **Hazard Detection**: Detects and resolves data and control hazards, displaying them in the UI.
+- **Hazard Detection**: Detects and resolves data hazards, displaying them in the UI.
 - **Instruction Input**: Load custom instruction sets to observe pipeline behavior.
 - **Threaded Execution**: The MIPS runs on a separate thread from the main thread in order to improve its overall control.
 - **Highlighting**: Highlights active pipeline components during execution.